hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - use <span style="color: #bb6600;">machine learning and real-time behavior analytics</span>
   - scan emails using <span style="color: #bb6600;">AntiVirus signatures</span> to make sure there are no viruses attached in emails
   - <span style="color: #bb6600;">SenderBase</span>: an email reputation service designed to help email administrators research senders, identify legitimate sources of email, and block spammers
-  - outbreak filter: used to block emails from bad mail server
   - message main action: 1) deliver; 2) drop; 3) quarantine
   - secondary action:
     - sending a copy to a plolicy quarantine if deliver